Demand Better

 Demand BETTER!

 County, Elected Officials, Municipal agencies.
 It's time to make a plea at the MAC meeting and ask for real help.
 Real help, boots on the ground help.
 Direct help.
 All hands on deck help.
 Municipal workers stepping it up.
 State funded programs doing more.
 IHHS social workers devoted to our community helping folks sign up for programs.
-The police identifying the vulnerable.
-Let's look at where the $ for services for the community are going?
-Is it going to social gatherings for the rich?
-Definitely not to the folks in the hole.

 Please attend the next MAC meeting and ask our local government what they are doing for our neighbors in need.Municipal Advisory Council (MAC) is a citizen group that advises the San Bernardino County Board of Supervisors on matters affecting the Mountain community.
 It discusses local issues like road conditions, public safety, and community projects, and its members are appointed to provide input on public works, planning, and quality of life concerns.
 Meetings are held publicly and are open to residents who can attend to ask questions and share concerns.